"Why won't they do this???"

 Now, this doesn't mean you stand over someone with a megaphone and say the exact same phrase over an over again.
 That's a childish straw man.

 Instead, repetition is about looking for opportunities to repeat yourself in a variety of ways.
+This is especially important when thinking about how to get team buy in.

 Get creative in your repetition